-Figure 12: The mean radius of the AL3SC precipitate as a function of time.
+Figure 22: After performing the calculation, you can view the final Plot Renderer result on the applicable tab.
+This plot shows the mean radius of the AL3SC precipitate as a function of time.

-Figure 13: The total yield strength of the AL3SC precipitate as a function of time compared to experimental data from Siedmen et al. [2002Sei].
+Figure 23: After performing the calculation, you can view the final Plot Renderer result on the applicable tab.
+This plot shows the total yield strength of the AL3SC precipitate as a function of time compared to experimental data from Siedmen et al. [2002Sei].
+The model captures the overtempering behavior from excessive coarsening of the strengthening precipitates.